-- Offer opportunities for and promote the professional development of teaching staff. - Encourage scholarly activity, as appropriate, to strengthen the link between education, teaching, and research. - Encourage activity to strengthen the links between education, teaching, research, and other developments within fields. - Encourage innovation in teaching methods and the use of new technologies. - Staff members have access to support and opportunities for development based on a systematic approach to the identification of their continuing professional training and development needs. - An internal system of support for newly qualified staff, or staff with minimal experience, is documented and in operation. - A mechanism is in place to impart feedback to staff members on their strengths and areas requiring improvement. - Planning and resources are committed to identifying and addressing staff training needs.
+- Encourage activity to strengthen the links between education, teaching, research, and other developments within fields. - Encourage innovation in teaching methods and the use of new technologies. - Staff members have access to support and opportunities for development based on a systematic approach to the identification of their continuing professional training and development needs. - An internal system of support for newly qualified staff, or staff with minimal experience, is documented and in operation. - A mechanism is in place to impart feedback to staff members on their strengths and areas requiring improvement. - Planning and resources are committed to identifying and addressing staff training needs.

 Staff development refers to the policies, practices, and procedures used to develop the knowledge, skills, and competencies of College staff to improve their confidence, competence, and effectiveness.
 The College wishes to provide managers and staff with a framework that supports and encourages their development in line with College objectives.
 In this context, staff development applies to both full time and part-time staff.
 Development activities that have no direct relevance to the individual's role nor the College's objectives are not included.
-UPOL010 UniHaven Staff Learning and Development Policy outlines the full policy in detail with the below sections describing its key aspects.
+UPOL010 UniHaven Staff Learning and Development Policy Rev 1 outlines the full policy in detail with the below sections describing its key aspects.